Lake Tahoe Attractions & Bonsai Rock

 On the Nevada side of Lake Tahoe, check accommodation in Stateline, like:

-On the California side of Lake Tahoe, check accommodation in South Lake Tahoe, like:
+On the California side of Lake Tahoe, check accommodations in South Lake Tahoe, like:

 - Beach Retreat & Lodge at Tahoe

 I’ve been to Lake Tahoe when I lived in San Francisco for a while.
 It’s one of my favorite spots near the bay because of how great the scenery is and all the things you get to do.
 It’s a perfect place for relaxation.
 This brought back many good memories in this place, we hope to return one day.

 Lake Tahoe has been on my list for a long time and I still want to get out there.
 From when I first saw it on an episode of Modern Family to this blog post here, every time I read about the lake, see photos of the lakes or movies of the lake, I just want to get here.
 I hope to do the hiking trails and stay somewhere away from the tourists…looking at 2022 right now…..Covid better do one soon, my feet are very itchy!

 Lake Tahoe looks so serene.
 I would just love to gaze and unwind here.
 And maybe bicycle around.
 But I love your photography guide and the list of things to take along–very useful.

 Lake Tahoe looks so mesmerizing, stunning pics of the lake!
 There’s so much to do as well, would love to kayak and hike by the site.

 I was so excited to find a post about Lake Tahoe.
 We visit usually several times a year, and we even got married there.
 However, I have never heard of Bonzai Tree Rock.
 I think we usually navigate based on beach names so I have never really been looking at the rocks so much.
 Last summer we were at Sand Harbor and Chimney Rock Beach so I guess we missed everything between them.. ha ha.
 Next time I will look it up.